Competition & Change

 Competition & Change is a peer-reviewed academic journal that covers the fields of political economy, globalization, financialization, global value chains and Critical Management Studies.
 The editors-in-chief are Hulya Dagdeviren (University of Hertfordshire) and Leo McCann (University of Manchester).
-The journal was established in 1995 and published by Maney Publishing, before switching to SAGE Publications in 2015.
+In 1995, the journal was released and established in partnership with Maney Publishing.
+They switched to SAGE Publications in 2015.
 The journal is abstracted and indexed in Scopus.